Financial Aid Explained

-EITC applies the Return of Title IV Funds Policy outlined in the Public Law 105-244 to students who withdraw from all classes.
+EITC applies the Return of Title IV Funds Policy outlined in the Federal Student Aid Handbook, to students who withdraw from all classes.
 Affected students may be required to return the unearned portion of the federal aid they received.

 Federal regulations require financial aid students to either have graduated from high school or have completed a recognized equivalent (such as the GED).

 Federal regulation requires that all financial aid recipients make satisfactory academic progress and remain in good standing.
 Academic progress is reviewed prior to the student’s first disbursement for each term.
 Additionally, prior to each payment, the student’s enrollment status will be verified to determine eligibility for financial aid.